 Automatic Tag Assignment

-We offer various detection methods to assign certain tags to incoming tickets.
+We provide various detection methods to assign certain tags to incoming tickets.
 The configuration of these assignment rules is done per tag.
 The following methods are available:AI Detection

 AI Detection